kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

   held by the Pod and its Containers.

-In order to determine the state of a Pod resource resize, we add a new PodCondition named ResizingPod.
-This PodCondition describes status of the last resize request.
+In order to determine the state of a Pod resource resize, we add a new PodCondition named ResizingPod, which describes the status of the last resize request.

-The PodCondition ResizingPod can have the following values:
+This PodCondition can have the following values:
 * Status: false - Pod resize operation completed,
   - Reason: (empty) - Initial state, no resize requested since Pod creation,
   - Reason: Success - Pod and its Containers were successfully resized,